When a California teen received a flirty Snapchat message, he eagerly went along with it.

-2. Fake Opportunities
+2. Fraudulent Money-Making Opportunities

 What Is It?: Someone suddenly messages you with the chance to make “easy money” or another opportunity.
-The person might even boost your confidence by praising your following and offering a sponsorship opportunity (we promise, ten followers is not enough).
+The person might even boost your confidence by praising your following and offering a sponsorship opportunity (we promise, ten followers are not enough).